I am truly humbled and honored to have the opportunity to be a part of Meadowlark Hills.

 The Meadowlark Memory Program is collaborating with the Marianna Kistler Beach Museum of Art.
-On the fourth Wednesday of each month an Education Assistant will conduct a session of Visual Thinking Strategies (VTS) from 10 to 11 a.m.
+Twice a month an Education Assistant will conduct a session of Visual Thinking Strategies (VTS).
 This will be a facilitated discussion of three different art images with joint participation by memory care receivers and caregivers.
-All are welcome to attend in the KSU Classroom.

 Group discussion that relates to challenges of a caregiver and ways to cope with the daily struggles of providing care to a loved one with memory and/or cognitive changes.
-This group is facilitated by a licensed Social Worker and meets every first and third Wednesday from 10 to 11 a.m. in the Tranquility Room (coincides with MAC & Meadowlark Memory Café).
+This group is facilitated by a licensed Social Worker.

 Michelle Haub, Special Programs Leader